Meet Venus, the cat with 2 faces

 Venus the chimera cat has a face you'll remember.
 In fact, she looks rather two-faced.

-Her left eye is green while her right is blue.
-And the left side of her face is covered in black fur while the right is orange.
+One eye is green while the other is blue.
+And one side of her face is covered in black fur while the other is orange.

 Venus was found on a North Carolina dairy farm in 2009, and her owner was drawn to her because the cat looked like a combination of her other two pets, an orange tabby and a black cat.